rekliner/EngineeringMidLevel/README.md

 5. *Usable, Responsive Interface*.
 There are many accessible CSS frameworks out there such as Bootstrap.
 All modern web applications should be responsive and these frameworks make it very easy to create a modern interface that adheres to established design principles and formats well on all devices.

 6. *MVVM Frontend*.
 The modern web is highly interactive.
-Projects like Knockout.js make it very easy to deploy HTML bindings that interact with interface elements dependably and efficiently.
+Projects like VueJS make it very easy to deploy HTML bindings that interact with interface elements dependably and efficiently.

 --